Skills you’ll develop

 These skills may include:

-- Critically thinking about and analyzing concepts related to the medieval period
+- Critically thinking about and analyzing concepts related to global societies during the medieval and early modern periods

-- Researching to find and connect various types of textual, archaeological, and visual evidence to reconstruct stories of past events and cultures
+- Engaging research methods to find and draw connections between various types of textual, material, visual, and oral evidence to reconstruct narratives of past events, developments, and human societies

-- Writing clearly, and in a way that demonstrates a well-structured communication style and an appreciation of the attitudes and beliefs of past cultures
+- Writing clearly and in a way that demonstrates a well-structured communication style and an appreciation of the values and beliefs of past societies

 Explore career possibilities

-Career opportunities vary widely across a range of fields including museums, libraries, education, publishing, communications, cultural and non-profit organizations, tourism, government, and others.
+Career opportunities vary widely across a range of fields including museums, libraries, education, publishing, communications, cultural and non-profit organizations, tourism, and government work.

 - Archivist